Samuel107/telekinesis-project/README.md

 I recommend using Unity 5.3.1/5.3.3 with my scripts as other version will most likely cause errors.
 The Cardboard SDK for Unity I used is version 0.7.2 (or maybe 0.6.0, no clear cut answer).
 Note the Cardboard SDK requires Unity 5.2.1 or later on 5/17/2016.
 All testing is done on iPhone 5s. https://developers.google.com/cardboard/unity/download

 If anyone would like further explanation or have questions on how I used these scripts in Unity, go ahead and email me at selefthe@indiana.edu.
-I am mostly a beginnerer to Javascript and Unity so please bear with my sloppy skills.
+I am mostly a beginner to Javascript and Unity so please bear with my sloppy skills.

 ## Goal